Parliamentary.ai

 Overview

-This bill aims to set legally binding carbon emissions limits for new electricity generating stations in the UK.
-It mandates the Secretary of State to establish a carbon emissions performance standard, regulating the maximum level of carbon dioxide emissions per unit of electricity produced.
+This bill aims to establish legally binding carbon emission limits for new electricity generating stations in the UK.
+It mandates the Secretary of State to set a maximum level of carbon dioxide emissions per unit of electricity produced, ensuring all new power plants meet stringent environmental standards.

 Description